-The purpose of our Ethics and Compliance Program is two-fold: to prevent, detect, and remediate violations of law, regulations, or Purdue policies, and to promote a culture of the highest ethics within the organization.
-It is Purdue’s expectation that employees will comply with our Code of Business Ethics and the policies established in support of such Code, as well as our Healthcare Law Compliance Policies.
+The purpose of our Ethics & Compliance Program is two-fold: to prevent, detect, and remediate violations of law, regulations, or Purdue policies, and to promote a culture of the highest ethics within the organization.
+It is Purdue’s expectation that employees will comply with our Code of Ethics (Code) and the policies established in support of such Code, as well as our Healthcare Law Compliance Policies.
 As the HHS-OIG Guidance recognizes, however, the implementation of such a program cannot guarantee that improper employee conduct will be entirely eliminated.
 In the event that Purdue becomes aware of violations of law or Purdue policy, we will investigate the matter and, where appropriate, take disciplinary action and implement corrective measures to prevent future violations.

 II.
 Overview of Ethics & Compliance Program

 - Vice President, Ethics & Compliance.
 We have selected Margaret K. Feltz as our Vice President, Ethics & Compliance, to serve as the primary contact for compliance activities.
 We will ensure that Ms. Feltz has the ability to exercise independent judgment and effectuate change within the organization as needed.
 Ms. Feltz has the responsibility of developing, operating, and monitoring the Ethics & Compliance Program.
 She reports to Purdue’s General Counsel, is a member of Purdue’s Executive Committee, and has direct access to both Purdue’s Chief Executive Officer and the Board of Directors.